9 Things To Do And Places To Visit In Ladakh

 #8 Sand Mandalas

 The creation and destruction of sand mandalas are an important part of the Buddhist culture.
-These mandalas are constructed with extreme precision and are a representation of the world in the divine form.
+These mandalas are constructed with extreme precision and are a representation of the world in the divine form which makes it one of the top places to visit in Ladakh.
 Head to the Diskit monastery and watch the monks pray over these sand mandala for the healing of its inhabitants and then ritualistically dismantle them.

 Did You Know?
 The sand mandalas could take several weeks to build due to the intricacy of the work involved.